Madelon Lubin Finkel

-Madelon Lubin Finkel is Professor of Population Health Sciences (retired) and Inaugural Director Office of Global Health Education (2004-2021) at Weill Cornell Medical College in New York City.
+Madelon Lubin Finkel is a retired Professor of Population Health Sciences and Inaugural Director Office of Global Health Education (2004-2021) at Weill Cornell Medical College in New York City.
 She holds a doctorate in epidemiology and health services research from the Graduate School of Arts and Sciences of New York University.
 Finkel was a visiting professor at the School of Public Health, University of Sydney (Australia) in 2004, and at Chulalongkorn University Faculty of Medicine in Bangkok Thailand in 2016.
 In 2008, she was named a Fulbright Senior Specialist.

 Finkel's work on second surgical opinion programs led to the widespread adoption and implementation of the second opinion benefit required by almost all insurance companies, corporations, and unions.
 Finkel, in consultation with the New York City Board of Education, conducted many studies in the area of teenage pregnancy and childbearing.
 Her work led to the revision of the sexual education curriculum, which was implemented by the Board of Education in the early 1980s.
 Her work in the area of hormone replacement therapy focused on alternatives for women experiencing menopause.
 She is involved in a cervical cancer screening project in rural India, and is studying the health impact of hydraulic fracturing.
 Finkel's publications on unconventional gas extraction have been cited widely in the lay and professional press.
 Her article with Adam Law, "The Rush to Drill for Natural Gas: A Public Health Cautionary Tale", calls for epidemiologic studies to assess the potential for harm to human health.
-Drs Finkel and Law wrote the seminal piece on the potential for harm to human health from unconventional gas development.
+Finkel and Law wrote the seminal piece on the potential for harm to human health from unconventional gas development.
 Since that publication, she has written numerous pieces in the lay and professional press on the health impact of hydraulic fracturing.